- Environmental Targets

 Selected as body by the Ministry of Environment eligible to receive subsidy of CO2 Reduction Promotion Project through Facilities Optimization Repair

-During the parts replacement of air conditioners conducted in fiscal 2018 at HANKYU NISHINOMIYA GARDENS, highly efficient machines were installed.
-As this contributed to the reduction of CO2 emissions, HHR was selected as a body eligible to receive subsidies for the Ministry of Environment’s CO2 Reduction Promotion Project through Facilities Optimization Repair.
+Upon the parts replacement of air conditioners conducted in fiscal 2018 at HANKYU NISHINOMIYA GARDENS, highly efficient machines were installed.
+As this contributed to the reduction of CO2 emissions, HHR was selected as a body eligible to receive subsidies for the Ministry of Environment’s CO2 Reduction Promotion Project through Facilities Optimization Repair promoted by the Ministry of Environment.

 Countermeasures against urban heat islands